chrisabbott/distributed-unet/README.md

 #### Worker deployment
 - I’m actually downloading the Go compiler and building on each instance right now, which is very much the wrong thing to do.
 Once I set up Jenkins and Artifactory, I plan to build the binary during CI, host it on Artifactory, and have the workers `wget` the binary in their user data script during initialization.
-- TODO: Set up Artifactory and build the Go binary using Jenkins.
-- TODO: If I eventually want to scale this up to a larger model and dataset, I should consider using Amazon FSx for Lustre to improve read/write speed to the local disk in each worker and to S3.
+- TODO: Consider using Amazon FSx for Lustre to improve read/write speed to the local disk in each worker and to S3.
 - TODO: Consider using Elastic Fabric Adapter to improve network speeds.

 #### Modeling and distributed training